anabaei/codeCore/Day43_React/read.md

   </body>
 </html>
 ```
-This is vert basic react component.
+This is basic react component.
 Type: p , props: , childeren:
 Everytime there is a change in react then we render the entire DOM. from virtual dom to real dom.

-React is default to DOM
-React renders to mobile name Native

-Components are basic building like functions and classes. composeable define thing.
+`Components` are basic building like functions and classes. composeable define thing.
 To make or form combining things or elements.

-like creating shapes.

-naem of function is name of component with capital and has to return single react element which can be html.
+Name of function is name of component with capital and has to return single react element which can be html.

 ReactDom take things put into DOM.